How to Track Link Clicks in Google Analytics 4

 Instagram click - Google Tag Manager click tracking example

-Then, choose the Google Analytics tag type, then Google Analytics: GA4 Event.
+Then choose the Google Analytics tag type, then Google Analytics: GA4 Event.

-In our example, we might use insta_click.
+In my example, I’ll use insta_click.

 GTM tag configuration example